garethpaul/twilio-go-pub-sub-example/README.md

 Terraform requires following variables to be passed:
 ```
 TF_VAR_project_id=<your-project-id>
-TF_VAR_mailgun_domain=<your-mailgun-domain>
 ```

-I recommend creating secret and secret version before applying the rest of the configuration to ensure that notifier Cloud Run instance starts properly.
-This can be achieved by using terraform apply --target command.
+## Running:
+`terraform init`
+`terraform plan`

+WARNING: doing this will spend real money so be careful `terraform apply`

 ## Testing it out
 Curl the publisher API with following command:
 ```
-curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" -X POST "$(terraform output -raw publisher_url)/generate-messages"
+curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" -X POST "$(terraform output -raw publisher_url)/generate-messages"ex
 ```

+You should then see data flow from the publisher to the processor.